nodemcu/nodemcu-firmware/docs/en/modules/mqtt.md

 `mqtt:on(event, function(client[, topic[, message]]))`

 #### Parameters
-- `event` can be "connect", "message" or "offline"
+- `event` can be "connect", "message", "offline" or "overflow"
 - `function(client[, topic[, message]])` callback function.
 The first parameter is the client.
 If event is "message", the 2nd and 3rd param are received topic and message (strings).

 #### Returns